Mikusch/PropHunt/README.md

     * Dynamically calculated self-damage values depending on used weapon
     * Minimal weapon and class restrictions
 * Compatibility with almost any arena map without any additional configs
-* Functional waiting for players period in arena mode
 * Highly configurable using ConVars and configuration files

 ## Requirements